SNEG-DEV/siege-of-avalon/README.md

 all found in the original free playable 1. chapter/demo - http://soaos.sourceforge.net/FreePage.htm

+Also for Win7 and above: use either compatibility mode as XP (I might update the registry later on) - and/or include ddraw.dll from [**DDrawCompat**](https://github.com/narzoul/DDrawCompat) - binary can be downloaded under releases.

 ---

 ### Status as of Mar 14th, 2019 ###